 A future of characters

-Hour One is building a pool of what it calls "characters".
-She says she has about 100 "characters" in his portfolio so far, and more are added every week.
-“We have a line of people who are dying to give us their faces to become characters,” he says Natalie Monbiot, Chief Strategist of the company.
+Hour One is building a pool of what it calls “characters.”
+She says she has about 100 "characters" in his portfolio so far, with more added every week.
+“We have a line of people dying to give us their faces to become characters,” he says Natalie Monbiot, Chief Strategist of the company.

 Anyone can apply to become a character.
-Like a modeling agency, Hour One filters out candidates, selecting the ones she finds most agreeable.
-The company aims for a large sample of characters that reflect the ages, genders, and racial origins of people in the real world, says Monbiot.
-In short, a face for each category.
+Like a modeling agency, Hour One filters candidates, selecting those it finds most appealing.
+The company aims for a broad sample of characters that reflects the ages, genders and racial backgrounds of people in the real world, Monbiot says.
+A face for each category, in short.

 How to go from a face to a virtual testimonial